Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 ********************
 The ``MultiCase`` method provides a native capability to call the ``BlackBox`` method across multiple inputs simultaneously.
 This function is **not** vectorized in the base class and is **not** optimized for performance.
 If you wish to have a high performance vectorized function, you will need to implement your own method.

-Inputs to the ``MultiCase`` funciton should be a list of cases, which can be packed in any form accepted by the ``BlackBox_Standardized`` method.
+Inputs to the ``MultiCase`` function should be a list of cases, which can be packed in any form accepted by the ``BlackBox_Standardized`` method.
 Overloading these functions may allow different forms of unpacking scheme.

 The output is a list of ``NamedTuple`` objects that are output from the ``BlackBox_Standardized`` method.
-If overloading, you may choose to output via a differnt packing scheme.
+If overloading, you may choose to output via a different packing scheme.

 Below is an example of overriding the default ``MultiCase`` method: